 Once you notice or are informed that “the IRS froze my account”, the 21-day freeze allows the taxpayer time to appeal and claim that the levy should be lifted.
 If the taxpayer (or the representative who has power of attorney for the taxpayer) does not contact the IRS within the allotted time, the levy instructs the bank to send the levied funds to the IRS to apply against the tax debt due.
 This will usually mean paying any penalty and interest first, leaving the payment of actual tax debt last.

 Anyone with a tax debt problem should be aware that the IRS can issue a levy at any time once the taxpayer has been properly notified.
 The levy of a bank account takes more internal IRS discussion and approval than most IRS collection activities.
 Therefore, they are not done just by chance; they are direct and used to get the full attention of someone who has a tax debt that they aren’t paying, particularly where a business operation is involved.

 What Can Taxpayers Do?

-Hire Representation: Getting help is probably the best option when IRS collection activity has reached this point.
+Hire Representation: Getting help with taxes is probably the best option when IRS collection activity has reached this point.
 If a taxpayer has enough time in the 21-day window, they may be able to get the levy lifted and the account funds unfrozen by presenting facts or other items that allow the IRS to change course.
 It is a difficult task, but hiring the right firm with the right expertise in tax debt relief is an important factor in achieving this outcome and navigating this complex process.

 In such a case, the taxpayer will be able to pay off their tax debt and may still be able to pay their operating expenses, but they will not have to spend hours negotiating a payment agreement with the IRS that requires them to potentially over promise.
 And while they may be inconvenienced by the levy, their tax debt will be paid, and they can think about the future rather than the tax debt.